thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 - `Column Number` Index of the column from the data file, starting at 1.
 - `Data Label`  Variable label visible in tranSMART after upload (the leaf node).
 - `Data Label Source` works for template column only (has `\` in data label column).
 Refers to the data label column where to get data for dynamic concept path generation.
 See [templates](templates.md) documentation for more details.
-- `Control Vocab cd`  IGNORED skip if you don't need Concept Type Column.
+- `Control Vocab cd`  **(IGNORED)** Skip if you don't need Concept Type Column.
-- `Concept Type`  Use this concept type instead of inferring it from the first row.
+- `Concept Type`  Use concept type to manually define the type of variable, instead of inferring it from the first row of the data.

 Reserved keywords for Data Label:
 - `SUBJ_ID` **(Mandatory)** Used to indicate the column that contains the subject IDs.
 Use exactly once per data file.